ttlion/sdtDBNsGUI/README.md

     <em>Tab 4 after submitting the CSV files with the useful observations for making inference</em>
 </p>

-In the example provided in the previous image, the introduced files were the ones used in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/): [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv).
+In the example provided in the previous image, the introduced files were the ones used in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/).
 These files were used so that the explanations of the remaining tabs can relate to the examples presented in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/).

 As stated in the explanation of the [first tab][1], the CSV input files with dynamic and static observations must be in the format explained in the [sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-formats).